Kenya Hara: The Riddle of the Macaroni Hole, 2001

-Asahi Shimbunsha published, as a book, a series of columns that Hara had written for the Nihon Keizai Shimbun [Japan Economic Newspaper] from 2000 to 2001.
+Asahi Shimbunsha compiled a series of columns that Hara had written for the Nihon Keizai Shimbun [Japan Economic Newspaper] from 2000 to 2001.

 Designing Design, 2007

 In Designing Design, Hara explains his theories and philosophical approach to design.
 Hara writes about the essence of design: "There are an unlimited number of ways of thinking and perceiving.
 In my understanding, to design is to intentionally apply to ordinary objects, phenomena and communication the essence of these innumerable ways of thinking and perceiving".
 "Producing something new from scratch is creative, but making known unknown is also an act of creation.
 Maybe the latter is more useful in nailing down just what design is".

 In this book, Hara also mentioned about his study “Information Architecture”.
-Hara explained, the formation of impression is through the external stimulation of the senses, recall the past memory in the brain, the past memory is constantly combined with the external information to build the "Information Architecture" (form the new memory).
+Hara explained that the formation of impression is through the external stimulation of the senses and to recall the past memory in the brain.
+The past memory is constantly combined with the external information to build the "Information Architecture" (form a new memory).
 By changing the external stimuli, designers can meet the effect of certain information transmission.

 Dialogue in Design: Kenya Hara & Masayo Ave, 2007

 White, 2010

 He also authored another book, White, which explores white as a design concept.
 He points out that "white is a color from which color has escaped, but its diversity is boundless."
-In this book, Kenya Hara elaborates on the importance of "emptiness" in both the visual and philosophical traditions of Japan, and its application to design.
+In this book, Kenya Hara elaborates on the importance of "emptiness" in both the visual and philosophical traditions of Japan and its application to design.
 Hara writes: "In some cases, white denotes "emptiness."
 White as noncolor transforms into a symbol of nonbeing.
 Yet emptiness doesn't mean "nothingness" or "energy-less"; rather, in many cases, it indicates a condition, or kizen, which will likely be filled with content in the future.
 On the basis of this assumption, the application of white is able to create a forceful energy for communication."